redhat-gamedev/2021-frontend-wss/README.md

 used for the live keynote demo at Red Hat Summit 2021.

 The initial deployment was performed using a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/).
-Since codebase in this repository is designed to run as a single Pod certain oddities from the previous architecture might be hanging about.
+Since the codebase in this repository is designed to run as a single Pod, certain oddities from the previous StatefulSet architecture might be hanging about.

-Game flow is summarised in the following Sequence(ish) diagram.
-This activity continues until a player has sunk all of the opposing players' ships.
+Game flow is summarised in the following sequence(ish) diagram.
+This activity continues until a player has sunk all of the opposing player's ships.

 ![Client-Server Sequence](images/sequence.png)